 Secondly, there is the creation and distribution of original content that informs, empowers, educates and/or entertains – content that will attract the right people to your brand, potential customers as well as the people who influence them.

-To be effective however, content published and promoted via social media needs to be created with the audience in mind (thus it’s important you first understand who you’re trying to communicate with and where they hang out online).
+To be effective however, content published and promoted via social media needs to be created with the audience in mind, which is why it’s important you first understand who you’re trying to communicate with and where they hang out online.

 Creating content with the customer in mind